 The U.S. Department of Veterans Affairs (VA) estimates that 110,000 veterans have Parkinson’s disease (PD).

 Most people with Parkinson’s develop symptoms at 50 years of age or older.
-One million people in the U.S. live with Parkinson’s today.
-This number will rise as our population ages, as will the number of veterans diagnosed with the disease.
+As our population ages, so will the number of Americans living with Parkinson’s, along with the number of veterans diagnosed with the disease.
 While living with Parkinson's can be challenging, an early diagnosis and beginning treatment can help people live well with Parkinson's.

-For everyone with Parkinson’s, an accurate diagnosis is critical because treatments and resources are available to help people with Parkinson’s live better lives.
-Many U.S. military veterans with Parkinson’s have access to specialized medical care and financial assistance through the U.S. Department of Veterans Affairs (VA).
+1. Many U.S. military veterans with Parkinson’s have access to specialized medical care and financial assistance through the U.S. Department of Veterans Affairs (VA).
 The VA treats veterans with Parkinson’s through medical centers known as Parkinson’s Disease Research, Education & Clinical Centers (PADRECCs).
 Get connected to a PADRECC and apply for care and benefits from an accredited representative or Veterans Service Officer (VSO) at the VA webpage: Get help filing your claim or appeal.
 Always work with an accredited representative or agent.
 Federal law prohibits attorneys and others from charging a fee to assist with the VA application.

-You are not alone.
-The Parkinson’s Foundation has free, available resources for people with Parkinson’s and those who love them.
-From our Newly Diagnosed resources to our PD Library and our virtual community at PDConversations.org.
-Not sure where to begin?
-Call our Helpline at 1-800-4PD-INFO (473-4636) for answers to your Parkinson’s questions.
+7. You are not alone.
+Find the resources that work best for you, from our Newly Diagnosed resources to our PD Library and our virtual community at PDConversations.org.
+Remember, you can call our Helpline at 1-800-4PD-INFO (473-4636) for answers to your Parkinson’s questions.

 For the latest information about Veterans and Parkinson’s visit Parkinson.org/Veterans.